huangwei-pku/huangwei-pku.github.io/research.md

 **Beyond Nature and Nurture: The Impact of Maternal Education on Child Health,** with Xiaoyan Lei, Guangjun Shen, and Ang Sun, *Journal of Human Resources*, Forthcoming.

-**Teacher Characteristics and Student Performance: Evidence from Random Teacher-Student Assignments in China.** with Teng Li, Yinghao Pan, and Jinyang Ren, *Journal of Economic Behavior & Organization*, Forthcoming.
+[**Teacher Characteristics and Student Performance: Evidence from Random Teacher-Student Assignments in China.**](https://www.sciencedirect.com/science/article/pii/S0167268123003128) with Teng Li, Yinghao Pan, and Jinyang Ren, *Journal of Economic Behavior & Organization*, 2023; 214: 747-781.

 [**Early Childhood Exposure to Health Insurance and Adolescent Outcomes: Evidence from Rural China.**](https://doi.org/10.1016/j.jdeveco.2022.102925) with Hong Liu, *Journal of Development Economics*, 2023, 160: 102925.